 Topographical surveys have now been carried out so that more detailed feasibility studies of this option can be completed.
 At the same time discussions are taking place with all the relevant landowners to explore if an acceptable solution can be negotiated.

-If you agree that Site F represents the best option please let us know, and if you want to make any comments, good or bad, about this proposal or any of the other potential sites please e-mail them to: email@example.com before Friday 14th July 2017.
+If you would like to make any comments, good or bad, about this proposal or any of the other potential sites please e-mail them to: email@example.com.
 The plans and maps included here are also available to view in person, please make an appointment by emailing the above address or phoning 01546 600226.